hsergi/Roman_Coronagraph_ETC/output/csv/README.md

     `DoM_(Performance Scenario)_(Instrumental Mode)`
     and `Instrumental mode` in `FR_(instrumental mode) (kpp=value)`

+- `SNRMax_(Performance Scenario)_(Instrumental Mode)`:
+    the maximum SNR that can be achieved for each target.
+It is constrained by either the target's photon rate, the detector noise properties or the time the target is accessible to the observatory.

+- `T_(Performance Scenario)_(Instrumental Mode)_SNRMax`: the time in __hours__
+    to achieve the maximum SNR.
+It is always less than or equal to the time that the target is accessible to the observatory.

 - Integration times. `T_(Performance Scenario)_(Instrumental Mode)_SNR(Value)`: the time
     in __hours__ to achieve a SNR equal to `value` for the `Performance Scenario` and `Instrumental mode`